93km | 1950m

 Tyre Choice: We will send an update on conditions closer to the ride.
-The gravel on the route is excellent so a 35 to 40mm fast rolling or all rounder gravel tyre will be ideal.
+The gravel on the route is mostly excellent so a 40mm fast rolling or all rounder gravel tyre will be ideal.

 Packing List: Bring equipment to be self sufficient on the route as we go into remote areas without phone signal (inner tubes, sealant, multi-tool, pump or CO2 etc).
 We recommend a bell to warn walkers / runners of your presence.